-If you have questions about the adoptive process, Agape can help you acquire the information and knowledge you need to help you make informed decisions.
+If you have questions about the adoptive process, Agape can help you acquire the information and knowledge you need to assist you in making informed decisions.

 Whether you are experiencing an unplanned pregnancy and considering adoption as an option for your child or are considering opening your home to an adoptive child, Agape is here for you.
 Regardless of where you are in consideration of the adoptive process, please feel free to contact us.

 Seeking: Adoptive Families

 Agape is now welcoming applications for additional prospective adoptive families.
 We always strive to honor the wishes of our maternity clients to the highest degree possible.
 It has been the trend of late for our maternity clients to specifically request homes of African American ethnicity for their child’s permanent placement.
 To that end, we are gratefully accepting applications and we have staff standing by to assist all families by walking through this process alongside them.
 We encourage all interested prospective adoptive families to email Tiffany Rhodes or call 901-323-3600.